seregaby2/BookStorage/Readme.md

  - BookStorage.Application # `Interfaces, business logic, services`
  - BookStorage.Infrastructure # `Dapper repositories and DB interaction`
  - BookStorage.Domain # `Entities and enums`
+ - BookStorage.Test # `Architectute test and other tests`

+---

+## Additional task
+ - Apply coding conventions on solution.
+Force them using static code static code analysis.
+ - Add versioning to your API.
+All significant changes to your API will trigger new version creation.
+ - Add rate limiting to protect your API from DOS & DDOS and attacks
+ - Create architecture tests, to ensure that dependencies within application are done correctly
+ - Create a ValidationBehavior pipeline for MediatR.

 ---